-Through a series of five Program Components, Building STEPS provides activities and opportunities that create the exposure and support necessary for college and career success.
+Through a series of five Program Components, Building STEPS provides experiences and opportunities that create the exposure and support necessary for college and career success.

 We partner with 15 Baltimore City high schools to find high-achieving students in their sophomore year.
 Once accepted into Building STEPS, students begin programming in the fall of their junior year.

 Almost all Building STEPS students are the first in their family to earn a college degree and many are the first to graduate from high school.
-More than 80% of Building STEPS students earn a college degree.
+Nearly 80% of Building STEPS students earn a college degree.

 From September through May, juniors attend monthly field trips to tour STEM-related companies in Baltimore.
 These interactive experiences allow Building STEPS students to consider unimaginable careers and futures.

 Building STEPS students receive ongoing support as they transition to college.
-We provide a proactive safety net that connects college students to resources and support on campus.
+We visit students on their campus and provide a proactive safety net that connects college students to resources and supports on campus.

 Network High Schools